How smoke alarm-detectors may save your life.

 - If faulty, have the Smoke Alarm replaced with a compliant one.

-Do not lose sight of the fact that Smoke Alarms are fitted to alert you of smoke and fire.
-This can potentially save your life.
+Do not lose sight of the fact that Smoke Alarms can potentially save lives.

 Security, fire safety & obstructions.